eecs110/winter2021/pages/_assignments/tutorial02.md

     Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

+> **Note:** If you have not yet reviewed the videos from Friday's lecture ([lesson 5](/winter2021/lectures/week03-lecture03)), please do so before your Tutorial session.
+Even if you don't have the time to review them all, try to get to the first and second videos.

-This tutorial is based on content that is reviewed in Lessons 1-7, and is intended to prepare you for [HW2](../assignments/hw2).
+This tutorial is based on content that is reviewed in Lessons 1-5, and is intended to prepare you for [HW2](../assignments/hw2).
 Please download the starter files and complete the instructions outlined below.
 PLEASE ASK LOTS OF QUESTIONS in your tutorial section.
 If you've never done this before, there are a lot of little typing / logic / conceptual mistakes that **everyone** makes.
 Tutorial is your time to allow yourself to make all of those mistakes so that you can learn from them.

 {: .blockquote-no-margin}
 > **LEARNING OBJECTIVES:**